MoonHighway/federation-nation/README.md

 - **Eve Porcello**: [Twitter](https://twitter.com/eveporcello) | [Email](mailto:eve@moonhighway.com)
 - **Moon Highway Training**: [Moon Highway Website](https://www.moonhighway.com) | [Mailing List](http://bit.ly/moonhighway) | [Articles](https://www.moonhighway.com/articles)

+## Slides

+- You can find the slides in the root of this project: `slides-federation.html`.
+Open in your browser to view!

 ## Clone the Repo

 These files are your starting point.
 We are going to build and compose a wonderful collection of services.
 Clone or download these files to get started.